1. Question: Can we use a recent Section 8 inspection report as a standard of habitability in an eviction case?

 8. Question: After a tenant moves out and gives their change of address to the post office, how long are the landlords responsible for any correspondence that may still arrive at their former address?

 Answer: You should let the post office do their job and if the forwarding address has expired, give it back to the post office and indicate that the person no longer resides at the mailing address.
 We do not recommend you help accommodate your former tenant by playing “post office.”

-12. Question: I need to know the depreciation schedule of new carpeting in a home where the tenant lived for one year.
-The tenant put 5 cigarette burn holes in the carpet and spilled wax on the corner of this brand new carpet.
+9. Question: I need to know the depreciation schedule of new carpeting in a home where the tenant lived for one year.
+The tenant put 5 cigarette burn holes in the carpet and spilled wax on the corner of this brand-new carpet.

 Answer: You can create a non-smoking policy for all or part of the premises, so long as you are consistent in its enforcement and provide legal adequate notice of the new policy.

 Answer: California law does not require landlords to return the security deposit to one tenant if they move out before the remaining tenant(s).
 Landlords are not required to account for the use of the security deposit until after they have recovered possession of the property unless otherwise agreed at the inception of the lease.

 12. Question: At my property, we are currently doing renovations, and have notified all the residents that there will be noise and water shut offs.
 One resident said they are entitled to rent

 discounts because of the situation, is it true?

 Answer: There is no “automatic” reduction in rent allowed for temporary shut off of water, and/or noise created by renovation or routine maintenance.